kwdunaway/WGBS_Tools/README.md

 Finds methylation over Regions of Interest (ROIs).
 The inputs:

 1. INPUT_TSV: Input tab separated file indicating sample names and locations.
-  1. The first tab should be sample name
+  1. The first tab should be sample name.
-  1. The second tab should be the path to the prefix of bed file Ex file format: pm01   tests/data/bed/pm01_ pm02   tests/data/bed/pm02_
+  1. The second tab should be the path to the prefix of bed file.
+  1. Each line represents a different sample.
 1. OUT_TABLE: Name of the table which contains all of the ROI methylation information
 1. ROI_FILE: GTF or BED file indicating the ROI (Regions of Interest).